-(ATLAS) is on the search for interoperability between agricultural machinery, sensors, and data processing services in order to increase productivity in a sustainable way.
+(ATLAS) is on the search for interoperability between agricultural machinery, sensors, and data processing services in order to increase productivity in a sustainable way (Smart Farming).
 Companies can submit innovative ideas and solutions until 15 September 2020 and obtain EU funding.

 Bonn, 11 May 2020 – Digital transformation in the agricultural sector is providing farmers with new devices and services, such as sensors, actuators, weather information, drones, and satellite images that make it possible to optimise resources, improve productivity, and simultaneously reduce the impact on the environment.
 To facilitate this kind of transformation in agriculture, a common, data-driven integration platform is needed to unify datasets and generate new services based on the sector’s needs.

 The new ATLAS project aims to develop an open, distributed, and extensible data platform based on a microservice architecture.
 It will thus offer innovative, data-driven services in agriculture to help improve the